particl/particl.io/README.md

 # Particl.io

 > Don't edit files in `_site/` directory directly!
 Those files are automatically generated.
 Any changes manually edited there will be overwritten.
-Edit `.md` files in root dir or corresponding files in `_layouts/` and `_includes` directories depending on your change.
+Edit `.md` files in root dir or corresponding files in `_layouts` and `_includes` directories depending on your change.

 ## Howto

 * **Update wallet version numbers:** edit `_data/versions.yml`
-* `TODO` grab version numbers directly from GitHub
+    - `TODO` grab version numbers directly from GitHub

 ## Info